Wandalen/willbe/doc/version2.eng/concept/ResourceReflector.md

 The path map can be specified in the `filePath` field or in the `src.filePath` or `dst.filePath` field of the reflector.
 The exclusion which have the value `0`,` 1`, `false`,` true` are taken by inheritance.
 Moreover, the directories (paths that have the `null` values, simple specified path) in which the searching is made, are rewritten by the last ancestor or directly by a descendant.

-Excluding build files is possible not only with the path map, but also using [file filters](<./ReflectorFileFilter.md#>).
+Excluding build files is possible not only with the path map but also using [file filters](<./ReflectorFileFilter.md#>).

 ### An example of a path map with file exceptions